linkarzu/linkarzu.github.io/_posts/neovim/2025-07-23-all-neobean-basics.md

 - In neovim, instead of navigating with the arrow keys (which you also can, but not recommended), you navigate with `hjkl`
+- - This is one of the most difficult things to get used to, trust me, we all go through it, I got defeated like 4 times before it stuck
-- It'll be tough to get used to, but once you do, you won't have to lift your hand to look for the arrow keys, and it'll be faster:
+- Once you get used to it, you won't have to lift your hand to look for the arrow keys, and you'll be faster:
   - `j` - move cursor down by one line.
   - `k` - move cursor up by one line.
   - `h` - move cursor left by one character.